This post may include affiliate links; see our disclosure policy.

 How to make peach puree

-The reason we made peach puree?
-For bellinis, of course!
-This bubbly blend of peach puree and champagne is great for celebratory brunch.
-But you can use it for so many things (see below).
+The reason we made peach puree was for the bellini cocktail, a bubbly blend of peach puree and champagne that’s great for celebratory brunch.
+But you can use it for many other things too.
 All you need is a few ripe peaches and about 15 minutes.
 Here are the main steps:

 • Peel the peaches (fresh peaches only).
 Want to know the easy way to peel the peaches?
 Dunk them in boiling water for 45 seconds!
 Remove them to an ice bath, and then the skin peels right off.
 You don’t even need a knife or vegetable peeler.